hollermay/hollermay/README.md

 - 🌐 **Web Wizard**: Crafting captivating web experiences is my specialty.
 Whether it's making apps dance on all screens or designing eye-catching interfaces, I'm your frontend go-to.
 Scrimba certified!!! ✨

 - 🌟 **Open Source Champion**: I'm a big believer in open-source collaboration.
-I actively contribute to projects, sharing my snippets of wisdom to create awesome tools for the tech community. 🚀
+I actively contribute to open source projects wherever I find something to add, sharing my snippets of wisdom to create awesome tools for the tech community. 🚀

 Let's connect and blow things together! 🌟